Nutrition Messes Up Your Sleep Quality?

 7. Drink Lots of Water

 It has been proved that a person gets a better sleeping experience when they are hydrated.
-On an average, a person should consume about six to eight glasses of water during the course of a single day.
+On average, a person should consume about six to eight glasses of water during the course of a single day.

-However, you need to use your noodle here – if you are going to be running restroom throughout the night, you need to avoid consuming liquids about three hours before you go to bed.
+However, you need to use your noodle here – if you are going to be running the restroom throughout the night, you need to avoid consuming liquids about three hours before you go to bed.

 8. Say no to Fatty Foods

 Foods that are rich in fat are only going to usher in cardiac problems and a host of other related health issues as well.